 If you make candles or other items that use beeswax you can also find that here for a reasonable price.
-Everything from shortening and tallow to any super-fatting oil you might need can be bought here in bulk and there is no minimum purchase required.
-Here is a link to their product page .
+Everything from shortening and tallow to any superfatting oil you might need can be bought here in bulk and there is no minimum purchase required.
+Here is their product page.
 Be sure to check them out and see the wide variety of products they carry.

 I have a couple of favorite suppliers for my fragrances.
-My first choice is BulkOils for their awesome customer service and quality of product.
+My first choice is BulkOils for their awesome customer service and product quality.

 BulkOils never disappoints.
 My order is always correct, they combine shipping to save me money and they ship in a timely manner.
-They have a larger variety of fragrance oils than they do essential oils, but for either one their prices can't be beat.
+They have a larger variety of fragrance oils than they do essential oils, but for either one, their prices are affordable.

 I enjoy the GreenHealth essential oils.
 They are high quality and very affordable in a wide range of sizes.
 In addition, there is an extensive variety of essential oils to choose from.
 They have great customer service and also offer a money back guarantee if you aren't satisfied with your purchase.